wgmyers/unical/README.md

 An attempt at an "improved" version of cal, with support for arbitrary calendrical systems and eventually things like dual calendar display.

+Currently at a very early stage.

 ## What Works And What Doesn't

-Currently it's a cut-down version of cal, implementing everything except the `-A`, `-B` and `-j` options.
+First, you get a cut-down version of cal, implementing everything except the `-A`, `-B` and `-j` options.

 I've yet to address any of the ncal stuff, so there's no Easter, no partial list